40+ Amazing Email Popup Examples [+Why They Work]

 What's an email popup?

-Email popups with one signup field (like the example above) convert 4.3% on average they make it easy to subscribe
+Email popups with one signup field (like the example above) convert 5.77% visitors on average because they make it easy to subscribe

 How effective are email popups?

-That's the result of Wisepops study of 1.1+ billion email popup displays.
+Email popups convert 4.65% of visitors on average, according the 2025 Wisepops study of 1.1+ billion email popup displays.

-Here is the full data, broken down by designs, types, and triggers of email popups.
+Here is the full study results, broken down by designs, types, and triggers of email popups:

 Heading.
 Describe the benefit of subscribing (discount, content, etc.)